SIMIDAT/PARDINUS-EmptyImagesFiltering/README.md

 ## Data Availability
 The dataset used in this project is provided by WWF and is subject to restricted access.

 Researchers interested in using this dataset must request permission directly from WWF.
-More details can be found at [this link](http://n2t.net/ark:/63614/w12001260).
+The original photographs and data can be accessed via Wildlife Insights, project “Seguimiento Lince WWF España”.
+The details about the dataset and its metadata can be found at [this link](http://n2t.net/ark:/63614/w12001260).
 Note that this repository provides scripts and instructions to train and test models using your own datasets.

-### Metadata of WWF Dataset employed in the research